Third Culture Faith: Discovering God in the Flux

 When you grow up between cultures, you realize fast that no one has a full view of truth.

-It helps you see that the Gospel crosses every culture—and no single culture owns God.
+It helps you see that the Gospel crosses every culture and no single culture owns absolute truth and the way.

 Third culture Christians are good at living with tension.